canjs/canjs/docs/can-guides/topics/debugging.md

   alt="A visual representation of an observable's dependency graph" width="600px"/>

-## Access a component's Observable Properties.
+## Access a component's observable properties.

 Use [can-view-model] to access a component's observable propeties: